 Apple, for example, announced in spring 2018 that they are globally powered by 100 percent renewable energy, including biogas.
 6

 Companies that use biogas to power or to heat their facilities can claim that they are using natural gas that is 100 percent renewable, which also can be a direct reduction in Scope 1 emissions.

-Lastly, compressed natural gas (CNG) fueling stations that work with Constellation to make renewable natural gas available as vehicle fuel can become eligible for renewable vehicle fuel credits such as Renewable Identification Numbers (RINS) in the Renewable Fuel Standard program, a federal initiative to expand the nation’s renewable fuels sector, and other state-level credits such as California’s Low Carbon Fuel Standard.
+Lastly, compressed natural gas (CNG) fueling stations that work with Constellation to make renewable natural gas available as vehicle fuel can become eligible for renewable fuel credits such as Renewable Identification Numbers (RINs) in the Renewable Fuel Standard program, a federal initiative to expand the nation’s renewable fuels sector, and other state-level credits such as California’s Low Carbon Fuel Standard.
 RNG and natural gas usually flow together within the pipeline, making RINs the primary means for tracking biofuel that is used for vehicle fuel purposes and showing the EPA that obligated parties are meeting annual compliance requirements.

 The evolving sustainable energy market provides opportunities for Constellation to offer more simplified solutions to customers in an increasingly complex environment.
 Learn more about renewable gas by visiting our website at www.constellation.com/RNG.